 - Ask that the dog demonstrate its ability to perform the work or task

-In Texas, a person with a disability, who is accompanied by a service dog, has rights under the law.
+- In Texas, a person with a disability, who is accompanied by a service dog, has rights under the law

-Public facilities and common transportation carriers, are required to admit and assist.
+- Public facilities and common transportation carriers are required to admit and assist

-This also includes dogs-in-training who are accompanied by a trainer, for training purposes.
+- This also includes dogs-in-training who are accompanied by a trainer, for training purposes

-Further, the law requires that in the case of a disaster, service animals are provided with transportation, temporary shelter, and evacuation if necessary.
+- Further, the law requires that in the case of a disaster, service animals are provided with transportation, temporary shelter, and evacuation if necessary

 - Staff must not charge people with disabilities extra because of their dog

-- Employees of the state are permitted to ten days of paid leave to attend a training program.
+- Employees of the state are permitted ten days of paid leave to attend a training program.
 This training will familiarize them with service dogs

-- People with disabilities and their service dogs have legal rights to full and equal access to housing.
+- People with disabilities and their service dogs have legal rights to full and equal access to housing

-- The only exception is single family homes where the occupants lease, rent or furnish for compensation only one room.
+- The only exception is single-family homes where the occupants lease, rent, or furnish for compensation only one room

-Where Are Service Dogs Allowed in Public in Texas?
+Where Are Service Dogs Allowed In Public?

 Under the ADA, a person with a disability does not have to be separated from their service dog when they are using a public service or public facility.
 This means they are allowed to go almost anywhere that the general public is normally allowed or invited to go.
 Think of a service dog more like a wheelchair or cane rather than a cute pet.

 Here are some examples: